Skip to contents

 • DSchecksum Checksum of the model.

-• MM_test_mksession When testing outside of Shiny it is useful to have a prepopulated session, intput, etc objects with actual data.
-Each module shoudl have a test_mksession function that populates these objects with useful data.
-If your module depends on a different module, you can use the test_mksession for the modyou yours depends on.
-For example the data wrangling module depends on the upload data module.
-So the DW_test_mksession function uses UD_test_mksession internally to load the test dataset and then builds on top of that.
+• MM_test_mksession When testing outside of Shiny it is useful to have a pre-populated session, input, etc. objects with actual data.
+Each module should have a test_mksession function that populates these objects with useful data.
+If your module depends on a different module.
 The function should return the following:

 • isgood Boolean indicating the exit status of the function.